Close

 United Kingdom

-I am a paediatrician and Wellcome-Trust Clinical PhD Fellow based in The Gambia.
-My work focuses on improving maternal and child health outcomes, specifically through translational research within infection, immunity and vaccinology.
+I am a paediatrician and Wellcome-Trust Clinical PhD fellow based between the UK and The Gambia.
+My work focuses on improving maternal and child health outcomes worldwide, specifically through translational research within infection, immunity and vaccination.

-I have completed my undergraduate medical degree at Cambridge University (pre-clinical) followed by Imperial College London (clinical), qualifying as a doctor in 2013.
-During this time, I also completed a MSci at Cambridge University in the History and Philosophy of Science, focussing on bioethics (informed consent), the history and philosophy of the mind, and medical humanitarianism (Médecins Sans Frontières).
-Subsequently, I worked as a foundation year doctor in North-West Thames deanery in London before undertaking specialist paediatric training in London since 2015.
-I completed my Membership for the Royal College of Paediatrics & Child Health and I have the Diploma in Tropical Medicine & Hygiene.
+I completed my undergraduate medical degree at Cambridge University (pre-clinical) followed by Imperial College London (clinical), qualifying as a doctor in 2013.
+During this time, I also completed a MSci at Cambridge University in the History and Philosophy of Science, focussing on bioethics, the history and philosophy of the mind, and medical humanitarianism (specifically Médecins Sans Frontières).
+Subsequently, I have been training in Paediatrics in London since 2015, and I have completed my Membership for the Royal College of Paediatrics & Child Health and Diploma in Tropical Medicine & Hygiene.

 Affiliations